 - 1. In the implementation of this Treaty, each State Party shall take all necessary safety precautions to protect populations and the environment. - 2.
-Each State Party to this Treaty shall inform the OPCW, the UN Security Council and METO on any suspicion or any evidence of chemical weapon use in their territory, and shall allow humanitarian organisations to offer medical assistance. - 3.
-Each State Party to this Treaty shall inform the UN Security Council, the ISU and METO of any evidence of biological weapon use in their territory, and will allow humanitarian organisations to offer medical assistance. - 4.
+Each State Party to this Treaty shall inform the OPCW, the UN Security Council and METO on any suspicion or any evidence of chemical weapons use in their territory, and shall allow humanitarian organisations to offer medical assistance. - 3.
+Each State Party to this Treaty shall inform the UN Security Council, the ISU and METO of any evidence of biological weapon use in their territory, and will allow humanitarian organisations to offer medical assistance and humanitarian support to affected populations, ensuring free and safe passage to those organisations in their territory. - 4.
 Each State Party to this Treaty undertakes to provide or support assistance in accordance with METO requirements, to any State Party to the treaty which so requests, following approval of the request by the Assembly. - 5.
-Each state party to this treaty shall implement, in regards to individuals under its jurisdiction who are affected by the use or testing of nuclear weapons, appropriate measures to provide assistance and remediation under humanitarian and human rights law, pursuant to Article 6, Paragraph 1 of the TPNW. - 6.
-Each state Party, in regards to areas under its jurisdiction or control which are contaminated as a result of activities related to the testing or use of nuclear weapons or other nuclear explosive devices, shall take necessary and appropriate measures towards the environmental remediation of areas so contaminated, pursuant to Article 6, Paragraph 2 of the TPNW.
+Each State party to this Treaty shall implement, in regards to individuals under its jurisdiction who are affected by the use or testing of nuclear weapons, appropriate measures to provide assistance and remediation under humanitarian and human rights law, pursuant to Article 6, Paragraph 1 of the TPNW. - 6.
+Each State Party, in regards to areas under its jurisdiction or control which are contaminated as a result of activities related to the testing or use of nuclear weapons or other nuclear explosive devices, shall take necessary and appropriate measures towards the environmental remediation of areas so contaminated, pursuant to Article 6, Paragraph 2 of the TPNW. - 7.
+Each State party to this Treaty shall implement, in regards to individuals under its jurisdiction who are affected by the use or testing of chemical and biological weapons, appropriate measures to provide assistance and remediation under humanitarian and human rights law, adequately provide age- and gender-sensitive assistance, without discrimination, including medical care, rehabilitation and psychological support, as well as provide for their social and economic inclusion.

-- 7. Each state party to this treaty shall implement, in regards to individuals under its jurisdiction who are affected by the use or testing of chemical and biological weapons, appropriate measures to provide assistance and remediation under humanitarian and human rights law, adequately provide age- and gender-sensitive assistance, without discrimination, including medical care, rehabilitation and psychological support, as well as provide for their social and economic inclusion. - 8.
-Each State Party, in regards to areas under its jurisdiction or control which are contaminated as a result of activities related to the testing or use of chemical and biological weapons, shall take necessary and appropriate measures towards the environmental remediation of areas so contaminated.
+8. Each State Party, in regards to areas under its jurisdiction or control, which are contaminated as a result of activities related to the testing or use of chemical and biological weapons, shall take necessary and appropriate measures towards the environmental remediation of areas so contaminated.